-- Promotion: Promotions are broadened with more emphasis on mass promotions and sales promotions that encourage product trial.
+- Promotion: Promotions are broadened with more emphasis on mass promotions and sales promotions to encourage product trial.
 Also, personal selling and sales promotions to distributors continue as marketers attempt to make inroads into distributors that target the mass market.

 - Distribution: Marketers look for new distribution channels that enable the product to begin to reach the mass market.
 For instance, consumer products may look to gain distribution in large discount retailers.